 Question: I was with my ex for 4 years and broke up 8 months ago.
 He’s my best friend and knows me better than anybody else.
 I don’t feel like I have to impress him.
 We broke up because we had different thoughts and opinions on life, religion, politics, etc. Sometimes we would argue and neither of us would give in.
 Everything else about our relationship was working really well.
 The breakup hurt both of us deeply but our differences were too much.
 We both felt it was the right thing to do because we didn’t want to end up hating each other.
 We made a pact that we would remain friends no matter what.
 I’m dating someone else, and so is he.
 We talk to each other everyday and we both enjoy each other’s company.
 The thing is… I still get butterflies when I see him.
 He just has that effect on me.
 Other than the occasional hi and bye hug, we’ve not been physically intimate since the break up.
 He is and has been a great big part of my life, I do not want to lose the friendship we have.
 Am I making a mistake keeping close contact with him?

-That said, friendship with an ex can be difficult to maintain when one still feeling butterflies at the sight of an ex.
+That said, friendship with an ex can be difficult to maintain when one still feels butterflies in the stomach at the sight of an ex.
 Whether or not it’s a mistake keeping in close contact with your ex depends on what you do with those feelings.

 From personal experience and from years of experience working with hundreds of men and women going through similar situations, over time, you get past the butterflies feeling.
 It doesn’t mean those feelings will be replaced with bad feelings but that those feelings change and what is left is a lasting friendship based on deep respect and appreciation.
 You may even find that your lives just move in different directions but the good memories remain.